ValleyBell/MidiTools/README.md

 # MIDI Tools

 various tools related to patching/modifying MIDI files

+## MIDI Event Sorter

+This tool allows you to sort MIDI events that occour at the same tick.
+This can be useful when you have MIDIs where e.g. the Note On event occours before instrument is set, resulting in a wrong instrument.

+The tool sorts MIDI events in the following order:

+- Note Off events (from all channels)
+- parameter change events, grouped by channel 1..16
+    - Bank Select MSB, LSB
+    - Patch Change
+    - Control Changes
+    - Polyphonic Aftertouch
+    - Channel Aftertouch
+    - Pitch Bend
+- Note On events (from all channels)

+SysEx messages, Meta Events, Channel Mode Messages (CC 120..127) and RPNs/NRPNs will not be moved.

+By default, the original order of the Note events and Control Changes inside their "block" is kept.
+Using the `-e` parameter, a bitmask can be set to enable sorting those in ascending order.

+Example for `-e 0x01`:

+- Control Changes in the order 7, 91, 11, 10 will be sorted to 7, 10, 11, 91.

 ## Midi Splitter

 This tool allows you to split MIDI tracks up based on certain criteria.

 Currently you can: